-This is the reason they have been invented in the first place.
+This is the reason they were invented in the first place.
 Hiding provides two features.
 They allow for short predicate names without worrying about conflicts.
 Given the flat name-space introduced by modules, they still require meaningful module names as well as meaningful names for exported predicates.

+'''

 • They document the interface

+'''

-Possibly more important then avoiding name-conflicts is their role in documenting which part of the file is for public usage and which is private.
-When editing a module you may assume you can reorganise anything but the name and semantics of the exported predicates without worrying.
+Possibly more important than avoiding name conflicts is their role in documenting which part of the file is for public usage and which is private.
+When editing a module you may assume you can reorganise anything except the name and the semantics of the exported predicates without worrying.